Lisburn: Early town

-In 1641 the Irish, rising in first instance against English, and not Scottish, settlers, were driven back three times from the town, although it nonetheless burned.
+In 1641 the Irish, rising in the first instance against English, and not Scottish, settlers, were driven back three times from the town.
 A herd four hundred head of cattle driven against the gates failed to batter them down.
+The town nonetheless burned.
 In 1649 the town was secured by forces loyal to Cromwell's English Commonwealth, routing an army of Scots Covenanters, and their Royalist allies, in the Battle of Lisnagarvey.

 The Presbyterians, despite their loyalty to the Crown, upon its Restoration continued to be penalised as "dissenters" from the established Anglican church, the Church of Ireland.
 It was not until 1670 that they were permitted a meeting house in town, and that had to be of "perishable materials [...] dark, narrow and devoid of any pretensions to art and comfort.
 Their support for King William (whose forces wintered in the town) and the "Protestant cause" in 1690 likewise failed to win them equal standing.
 Like the Roman Catholics, who had to wait another 60 years for a "Mass House", Presbyterians were discouraged from exerting their presence.
 The First Presbyterian Church built in 1768 was screened (until 1970) from Market Square by shops.

 The town was destroyed once again in 1707: the accidental conflagration giving rise to the town's motto Ex igne resurgam --"Out of the fire I shall arise".
 Conway's Manor House was not restored (part of the surrounding wall and its gateway with the date 1677 engraved still stands on the south and east side of Castle Gardens).
 The Anglican church, designated by Charles II as Christ Church Cathedral in 1662, was rebuilt retaining the tower and the surviving galleries in the nave.
 The distinctive octagonal spire was added in 1804.

 One of the few buildings spared in the fire of 1707 was the Friend's Meeting House.
 Quakerism had been brought to the town in 1655 by a veteran of Cromwell's army, William Edmundson.
 In 1766, a prosperous linen merchant, John Hancock, endowed what is now the grammar school known as Friends' School Lisburn.